docarray/docarray/README.md

 ```

 ## Enable logging
-See more logs by setting the log level to `DEBUG`.
+You can see more logs by setting the log level to `DEBUG` or `INFO`.

 Example:
 ```python